csabakecskemeti/gpt2-from-scratch/README.md

 ## Potential Future Work

-1. **Dataset Shuffling:** The current training code does not shuffle the dataset after each epoch.
-Implementing dataset shuffling between epochs could improve the model's ability to generalize and prevent overfitting to the order of the training data.

-2. **Extended Training:** Experiment with training the model for more epochs to potentially improve performance.
+1. **Extended Training:** Experiment with training the model for more epochs to potentially improve performance.
 Monitor validation loss to determine the optimal number of epochs and implement early stopping if necessary.

+2. **Advanced Optimization:** Explore techniques like gradient clipping, different learning rate schedules, or adaptive optimizers to further improve training stability and convergence.

 ## References: